nicklhw/vault-docker-compose/README.md

 3. `make all` to start the docker containers.
 3  `make token` copies the root token on your clip board that you can use to login.
 4  `make ui` opens the Vault UI on your default browser.
+5. `make clean` to tear down the environment

 # Resources